+Protocol and registration

-- Methods - 73 Protocol and Registration - 74 The protocol for this scoping review was drafted using the Preferred Reporting Items for Systematic - Reviews and Meta-Analyses Extension for Scoping Reviews (PRISMA-ScR).12 The review followed the - Joanna Briggs Institute methodology, 13 for which reviewer SF has completed the accredited training - 77 programme.
-The final protocol was registered prospectively with Open Science Framework - 78 (https://osf.io/txqw9/?view_only=b4d2e3ee5e834b02b82d9f426bff91c7) on 11.02.21.
-This project - 79 was reviewed and approved by the Ethics Committee, [masked for review].
+The protocol for this scoping review was drafted using the Preferred Reporting Items for Systematic Reviews and Meta-Analyses Extension for Scoping Reviews (PRISMA-ScR).
+The review followed the Joanna Briggs Institute methodology, for which reviewer Sarah Freeman had completed the accredited training programme.
+The final protocol was registered prospectively with the Open Science Framework (https://osf.io/txqw9/?view\only=b4d2e3ee5e834b02b82d9f426bff91c7) on 11 February 2021.
+This project was reviewed and approved by the Ethics Committee, School of Veterinary Medicine and Science, University of Nottingham.